npeschke/datascience-mobi.github.io/README.md

 ### How do I select my project/team?

-* check the project description on this page!
+1. check the project description on this page!
-* select your teammates; each sub-project will be worked out by groups of **4 students**.
+2. select your teammates; each sub-project will be worked out by groups of **4 students**.
-* once the choice has been made, register your team in the [Google Sheet](https://docs.google.com/spreadsheets/d/1jZ6fissYZsaxXeWwvzSioOhV_9f4er5HUzaLABEkJEk/edit?usp=sharing) **(registration will open Friday 24.04, 10 am)**
-* the choice of sub-project and definition of the teams should be completed by **Wednesday, 29.04** (no extension!)
+3. once the choice has been made, register your team in the [Google Sheet](https://docs.google.com/spreadsheets/d/1jZ6fissYZsaxXeWwvzSioOhV_9f4er5HUzaLABEkJEk/edit?usp=sharing) **(registration will open Friday 24.04, 10 am)**; the choice of sub-project and definition of the teams should be completed by **Wednesday, 29.04** (no extension!)
+4. create a **[GitHub account](https://github.com)** and register your github name in the registration Google Sheet

 ### Who will help me?

 For each project, there will be a **master tutor** assigned to this project.
 Each team within a project will have **a weekly online meeting** with his tutor on **Wednesday between 10am and 1 pm** during 20-30 minutes.

-**VERY IMPORTANT**: as the time which the tutor can dedicate to your project is limited, you should **carefully prepare** your meeting.
+**VERY IMPORTANT**: as the weekly time which the tutor can dedicate to your project is limited, you should **carefully prepare** your meeting.
 We have provided a template which should help you organize your weekly meeting efficiently!

 ### What am I supposed to do?

 1. select your project and you teammates and register **before Wednesday, 29.04, 10am**
+2. go to DataCamp, and follow some of the [recommended courses in R/python](#datacamp), which will help you start with your project!
 2. **Project presentation on 20.05**: prepare a 10 minutes presentation (+10 minutes discussion/questions) based on the indicated literature for each project, listing the relevant questions/topics that you want to adress in your project.
 During this presentation, you should also explain the datasets you will be working with, and how you want to make use of them.
-3. **Final presentation mid/end JulyX** (15 minutes + 10 minutes discussion / questions)
+3. **Final presentation mid/end July** (15 minutes + 10 minutes discussion / questions)

 ### How will I be evaluated?